Rich2/openstrat/README.md

 **The Code currently has 5 modules.** Each module can be built for Jvm and JavaFx and for the Javascript platform and the Web.
 Modules can be built for Scala-Native, but code, notably hanging commas may break the Scala-Native build as ScalaNative is still on Scala 2.11:

 **1. UtilMacros** They are a separate unit of compilation for sbt /mill.
-Just a couple of simple macros so as one can track down the source location of one's debug printlns.
+3 simple macros, that print the source code location to help with debuging and development.

 **2. Util** No module dependancies.
 Organised into the following folders and packages.
    -